 For you to do this, you will need to track your customers’ consumption records.
 You need to set up a fool-proof process of collecting these records and of cleaning and routing them.
-This is possible if you integrate your billing system with your other enterprise systems that report usage consistently throughout a billing period.
+This is possible if you integrate your event-based billing management system with your other enterprise systems that report usage consistently throughout a billing period.
 This step is complex, and the only way to handle it is to collect your customers’ consumption data in a structured manner.

 It would help if you made sure that usage data records are clean because this, in turn, ensures that the invoices you send to your customers are accurate.
 Otherwise, you run the risk of error-prone invoices, revenue leakage, and an unpleasant customer experience.